"My job as a businessman is to be a profit

 : The Text, chapter 3

-Always remember that the value of assets, including companies, is ultimately derived from the ability to generate cash and that the timing of receipt of cash is important to the magnitude of the contribution that cash payments make to intrinsic value.
-Cash payments.
+Always remember that the value of assets, including those legal fictions called corporations, is ultimately derived from the ability of those assets to generate cash and that the timing of receipt of cash and the probability that cash will not fall short of investors' expectations are important to the magnitude of the contribution that cash payments make to intrinsic value.
+In other words, financial value is not a subjective phenomenon, but is, rather, a function of actual cash received and the opportunity cost of receiving that cash in future.

 |Sept.
 28-30||Introduction to Capital Budgeting : The Text, Chapter 4|